 |Level 1||The student has not met the achievement standard and needs substantial improvement to demonstrate the knowledge and skills needed for likely success in future coursework.|

 The chart above displays the percent scoring in each achievement level, by student population, in English/Language Arts (ELA).
 The column to the far left shows how all WCSD students scored.
-In total, 20% scored in the range of the highest achievement level (level 4).
-Twenty-nine percent (29%) scored at level three.
-This sums to 49% scoring at or above the standard.
-Twenty-six percent (26%) scored in the “The student has nearly met the achievement standard…” range, and 25% scored in the lowest range.
+In total, 17% scored in the range of the highest achievement level (level 4).
+Thirty-one percent (31%) scored at level three.
+This sums to 48% scoring at or above the standard.
+Twenty-six percent (26%) scored in the “The student has nearly met the achievement standard…” range, and 26% scored in the lowest range.
 Each of these achievement level ranges sends a different signal to educators about how our students should be met and supported in learning and mastering the state’s learning standards.

-Looking across the columns, the reader can see that performance varies significantly among populations.
+Looking across the columns (and clicking into them to dive deeper into student population data), the reader can see that performance varies significantly among populations.
 As is the case in many measures of academic performance, this shows that we have an achievement gap, and a significant amount of work to do in order to ensure each student, regardless of background, is given the opportunity and supports to master standards, and reach the graduation stage.
 Using these data as a baseline, along with legacy state test data, we will continue working to close this achievement gap.
 We have several current programs that are showing promise and have begun implementing new initiatives to tailor supports to specific student needs.

 The graph is interactive, so clicking on any grade’s column will expand the view to show how different student populations in that grade performed.
 Again, viewing these data show several unacceptable achievement gaps among our student populations.

 A benefit of belonging to the Smarter Balanced Assessment Consortium includes the ability to measure Nevada and WCSD against other member states and districts.
-The chart above shows how our district and state compare to other western states in the consortium.
-While we will continually strive toward higher performance, and to outperform other states, it is encouraging to note that WCSD students outperform students, as a whole, in several other states.
+The chart above shows how our district and state compare to other states in the consortium.
+While we will continually strive toward higher performance, and to outperform other states, it is encouraging to note that WCSD students outperform or align closely with other students, as a whole, in several other states.

 The chart above displays the percent scoring in each achievement level, by student population, in Math.
 Again, the column to the far left shows how all WCSD students scored.
 Across the district, performance in Math is generally slightly lower than in ELA.
 This appears to be the case for Nevada as a whole.
-In total, 18% of WCSD students scored in the range of the highest achievement level in Math, and 25% scored in the Level 3 range.
-This equates to 43% of students scoring At or Above Standard.
-Nearly one in three students scored in the “Student has nearly met the achievement standard…” range.
+In total, 16% of WCSD students scored in the range of the highest achievement level in Math, and 23% scored in the Level 3 range.
+This equates to 39% of students scoring At or Above Standard.
+We also note that nearly one in three students scored in the “Student has nearly met the achievement standard…” range.

 Interestingly, while WCSD performed lower in Math than in ELA, the district compares more favorably to other states in Math.
 This is an important part of conversations among educators regarding systemic supports and the transition to the new Math standards.
 There are several implications for the curricular pathway our students are on, and this should be communicated thoroughly.